Bellevue Estate Planning Attorney

 What should I include in my estate plan?

 There is more to creating an estate plan than simply setting up a will and trust.
-Some of the other important tools you should include in your estate plan include a Durable Power of Attorney, a Healthcare Power of Attorney, beneficiary designations, guardianship designations, and a letter of intent.
+Other important tools may include a Durable Power of Attorney, Healthcare Power of Attorney, beneficiary designations, guardianship designations, and a letter of intent.
+An estate planning attorney can help you determine which documents and planning tools are appropriate for your circumstances.

 Can I revoke or change my will?

 The needs you had when you first created your will may not remain the same, so it is a good idea to review your will to ensure it reflects your current needs and goals.
-A good time to review your will would be before or after a major life event, such as a marriage, divorce, or the birth of a child.
-If you decide to make minor changes, you can create a codicil, or an addition, to your will.
-If you are making major changes, you can revoke them, rendering them ineffective, so you can create a new one.
+Major life events, such as marriage, divorce, or the birth of a child, may warrant an update.
+An estate planning lawyer can help determine whether a codicil or new will is appropriate.

 If I already have a living trust, will I still need a will?

 Yes, generally, you will still need a will even if you have a living trust.
-A will affects assets that are not in your living trust and are titled in your name at the time of your death.
-Moreover, you can also nominate guardians for minor children in a will.
+A will can address assets not held in your trust at death and can nominate guardians for minor children.
+An estate attorney can review your will and trust together to identify potential gaps and help ensure your estate plan works as intended.

-Get Started on Creating Your Estate Plan by Reaching Out to an Estate Attorney Today!
+Get Started on Creating Your Estate Plan by Reaching Out to an Estate Attorney in Bellevue Today!

 At Kirschner Rychlick PLLC, our experienced estate planning lawyers in Bellevue can guide you through the process of creating an effective estate plan that meets your needs and goals.